what to expect at Dayton Children's during COVID-19

 We have implemented visitor restrictions to limit the number of people in the hospital.
 All of these efforts are to help keep our patients, families and staff safe, and prevent the spread of COVID-19.

-- Beginning May 18, patients may have two adult caregivers accompany them: While we still encourage you to limit to one adult caregiver per patient, starting Monday, May 18, we have eased restrictions to allow two adult caregivers per patient.
+- Patients may have two adult caregivers accompany them: While we still encourage you to limit to one adult caregiver per patient, we do allow two adult caregivers per patient.
 No other visitors will be permitted, including siblings.
 These restrictions apply for all areas including clinic appointments, inpatient stays, surgery and urgent/emergency care.

 - Adult caregivers will be screened for wellness every day.
 They should also do hand hygiene (use hand sanitizer or wash their hands) at the wellness screening and before coming in and out of their child’s room.
 Caregivers will also be asked to primarily stay in their child’s room.